 Signs of Dehydration

 Dehydration in any animal is a bad sign and may indicate more serious conditions.
 Dehydrated horses and cattle can develop colic, heart failure, and kidney failure.
 Pigs and other swine show symptoms within one to two days.
-Chickens, however, will display discomfort from lack of water almost immediately.
-Knowing the signs of dehydration can prevent further health issues from arising, which can become costly and fatal.
-Some signs may not be obvious, which is why it is important to recognize any abnormal behavior as dehydration.
-If an animal is displaying serious heart issues, colic, or severe lameness, call a vet immediately and keep the animal under supervision.
+Chickens will display discomfort from lack of water almost immediately.

 Here are the most common signs of dehydration: